-Maintaining the natural beauty and integrity of brick walls, such as those often but not exclusively found in historic architecture, can pose challenges when it comes to hanging art or signage.
+Maintaining the natural beauty and integrity of brick walls, such as those often but not exclusively found in historic architecture, can pose challenges when it comes to hanging art or items.
 With a mounting surface of brick, as opposed to drywall, it is nearly impossible to fill, patch, or repair nail hole damage once it has occurred.
 Over time, the results of repeatedly hanging and repositioning objects on brick walls create an unsightly Swiss cheese effect.
 Here's a classic example:

 There are nearly twenty holes in this rather small area.
 They reveal the locations where objects have previously hung.
 As with most pieces, there is typically a key area where the best viewing is offered.
 This is usually at eye level.
-In a gallery for example, the center of a piece is typically about 5 - 5.5 feet up from the floor.
-So most wall damage is at about 6 - 7 feet above the floor, as this is where the hanging apparatus extends to behind the object.
+In a gallery, for example, the center of a piece is typically about 5 - 5.5 feet up from the floor.
+So, most wall damage is about 6 - 7 feet above the floor, as this is where the hanging apparatus extends to behind the object.
 The above photo shows the cumulative damage caused by repeated displays in this old historic location.
 It is quite a beltway of damage.
 Not only can this make it difficult to find a virgin location to place a new item, where prior holes are not an issue for securely mounting the new piece, but eventually the integrity of the wall comes into question, as we must realize old walls in historic buildings are almost always load bearing.
 Then there is the visual blight.
 Note how much attention is drawn to all those holes.

 Hanging Art on Brick Walls

 To this track you can barely see two cables suspended from the track.
 These are a patented design of ours that allows for the cable to pass very close to the wall surface.
-In the next photo you will also find a black finished track was placed high on the wall.
+In the next photo you will also find a black finished track placed high on the wall.
 It nicely compliments the many black details in the space.
 The result is that, though the track is several inches from the ceiling, it does not draw undue attention.
 Placing the track at this elevation on the wall was important for a reason common in many vintage spaces.
 Often the ceiling/wall juncture is very uneven.
 Locating a rigid track at that location can be problematic.
 This is a good example of a compensation tactic that works very well in this space.
-It comes off so nicely because of good color selection and because the track was placed in line with other architectural details.
+It comes off so nicely because of the good color selection and because the track was placed in line with other architectural details.
 Note how the track is parallel to the other two lower ceiling elements, a beam and the ceiling of the bay window area.

 This installation of Click Rail Track allows the café owner to routinely display art from local artists.
 Better yet, the frequently changing displays are now easy to change and there is no wall damage.
 It is a great service to the local art community and allows the café to change the display regularly, keeping a fresh, new and changing appearance.
 This last brick wall photo shows a brick wall in a residence.
-Hanging systems are equally effective in condos, town-homes, lofts and single-family residences as they are in commercial structures and businesses.
+Art hanging systems are equally effective in condos, townhomes, lofts and single-family residences as they are in commercial structures and businesses.

 Commonly found in schools and other educational and municipal settings, walls made from concrete masonry units (CMU) or cinder blocks, as they are referred to in some regions, are extremely durable and are a particularly economical building approach.
-However, the same challenges of hanging displays of various types on CMU walls are present as in brick construction.
+However, the same challenges of hanging displays of various types on concrete walls are present as in brick construction.
 But perhaps because of the types of building use in which this form of construction is found, the issues with frequently changing displays, and the associated damage, are exaggerated.
 The following photo shows a display wall in a church community center.
-The block walls are protected from damage by the use of a hanging system.
+The block walls are protected from damage by the use of a picture hanging system.
 The track was installed a bit higher than is typical.
 This was done to locate it above the common line of sight and certainly above the illuminated spot focus.
 This wall display changes frequently, the messaging changes depending on the time of the liturgical year and other topical themes.
 Displays can be set quickly and all the hardware is reusable, making good use of limited budgets.

 For a more high-tech appearance associated with corporate brag walls or corporate branding, a tensioned system (below) can be used in place of the more common suspended approach (all above examples).
 In a tensioned cable system, the cable is held in tension with some sort of spring adjuster between two parallel tracks, one above and another below the display.
-The following installation is based on our Contempo® Track, which is made of a slender metallic band floating in front of the wall surface by small standoffs, which are included with the track.
-Further, the unframed panels, which are typically very difficult to wall mount, are held in place by our Panel Hooks.
-The cables are tensioned by our Spring Tensioners.
+The following installation is based on Contempo® Track, which is made of a slender metallic band floating in front of the wall surface by small standoffs, which are included with the track.
+Further, the unframed panels, which are typically very difficult to wall mount, are held in place by Panel Hooks.
+The cables are tensioned by Spring Tensioners.

 Hanging Art on Curved Walls

-One of the more challenging situations is in hanging objects from a curved masonry wall.
+One of the more challenging situations is hanging objects from a curved masonry wall.
 It is a real curve ball.
 There I said it.
-This photo again features our Contempo System.
+This photo again features our Contempo Track.
 It can be field installed against a flat, concave or convex surface and assumes the shape of the host surface right down to a 6-inch radius.

 Hanging Art on Stone Veneer and Stacked Stone Walls

 It would be unthinkable to have repeated hole damage in such elaborate stone slab walls such as those found at the Rapid City, SD regional airport terminal, below.
-Celebrating the regions natural scenic geologic formations, South Dakota limestone slabs surface the walls of an area reserved for art display.
-AS Hanging Systems Classic Wall Track and J-End Rods were used to suspend stretched canvas prints.
+Celebrating the region's natural scenic geologic formations, South Dakota limestone slabs surface the walls of an area reserved for art display.
+AS Hanging Systems Classic Wall Track and Aluminum Rods were used to suspend stretched canvas prints.
 The original designs for this space specified hanging systems and so - there were never any holes placed in the stone slabs.
 Compliments to the architect/designer who anticipated the problem.

 You'll notice below, or perhaps not, how Classic Ceiling Track disappears into the ceiling.
 The use of cables, which are visually lost against the rough background, allows the art frame to appear as if it is floating on the rugged stone wall.
 Ceiling Track is a good choice for anchoring a hanging system in this sort of application.
 Rock wall surfaces are typically too irregular to allow direct attachment of a track directly to the wall.